daler/trackhub/README.rst

 * `extensible`: provides a framework for working with hub components, allowing new functionality to be easily added

 Full documentation, including a full in-depth tutorial, can be found at http://packages.python.org/trackhub.

+**Note:** ``trackhub`` is still under active development and should be considered an alpha version.
+Please open an issue on github (https://github.com/daler/trackhub/issues) if you run into problems.

 Copyright 2012 Ryan Dale; BSD 2-clause license.